zachMitchell/programmingNotes/salesforce/lightningWebComponents.md

     * I wonder if this can be updated again after the initial definition
 * There is another service called the "lightning navigation service" - which is similar to URLFOR in visualforce.
 * You can cross communicate with visualforce and LWC: https://developer.salesforce.com/docs/component-library/documentation/lwc/use_visualforce

+* Lightning web components refers to the components themselves, while Lightning Web Components refers to the programming model... :/